What I Learned from my Ecommerce Meltdown

 This is the part no one tells you: when the cash dries up, your identity goes into overdraft too.
 I wasn’t just a founder in trouble.
 I was a father who couldn’t admit that his “digital empire” had become a house of cards.

-Fast forward to June 2025.
+⏩ Fast forward to summer 2025.
+Present day.

 I’ve been selling online for over 20 years now.